 The predominant use of land within areas designated for residential neighbourhoods will be residential.
-Within these areas, neighbourhoods are the basic building block of residential development and will be combined with, where appropriate, with Community Focal Points, the Corridor Growth Area, and Employment Areas to form a Sector.
+Within these areas, neighbourhoods are the basic building block of residential development and will be combined with Community Focal Points, Corridor Growth Areas and Employment Areas to form a Sector, as appropriate.
 Neighbourhoods will be designed as comprehensively planned areas that are efficient to service and maintain over the long term and integrated with surrounding uses, the transportation network, and infrastructure.